 Generally, not many RTW brands offer this style.
 Currently, it seems like Paul Frederick is one of them, but for $40 you get an inferior cotton that won’t last you long.
 Also, I really dislike their stiff interlinings.
 Pricey options include Robert Talbott and Turnbull & Asser.

-For a few dollars less you can find a MTM provider of shirts, such as Deoveritas, where you can choose your stripes and discuss all the style options with them.
+For a few dollars less you can find a MTM provider of shirts, where you can choose your stripes and discuss all the style options with them.
 They will also use your measurements, and the fabrics come from Thomas Mason or Tessitura Monti and should last you for years to come.

 Last but not least, every shirtmaker should be able to create a horizontal stripe for your specifications.
 Of course, you will end up paying at least twice as much as with a MTM shirtmaker, but you will probably get great personal service in addition to learning a lot about the fine details of a shirt.